Tom Toremans (Director)

 Theresia Feldmann studied German, French and English literature at the universities of Brussels (VUB) and Nantes.
 Before joining the CERES team she worked for an international law firm in the European Quarter and the Goethe-Institut in Brussels.
 She is currently working on a Ph.D under the supervision of Elke Brems, as part of the project “Eastbound: the circulation and reception of translations and adaptations of Dutch-language literature, 1850-1990”.
 This joint project of KU Leuven and Huygens ING forms part of the overarching initiative Circulation of Dutch Literature (CODL).
-The focus of her research is on the international cultural and economic networks which brought Dutch-language literature to the German-language area, and the reception of that literature in the German-speaking world – looking, for example, into phenomena of change in cultural identity.
+The focus of her research is on the international cultural and economic networks which brought Dutch-language literature to the German-language area, and the reception of that literature in the German-speaking world.

 Melanie Hacke graduated as Master of Western Literature (English and Latin) at the University of Leuven in 2015, and as Master in Victorian Studies at the University of Exeter in 2016.
 Her Ph.D project ‘The Reception and Translation of Foreign Cultures in British Romantic Periodicals’ is supervised by Professor Tom Toremans (KU Leuven Campus Brussels) and Professor Tom Mole (University of Edinburgh).
 Responding to the relative neglect of the study of translation in Romantic (periodical) scholarship, her project analyses how the Edinburgh Review, the Quarterly Review, and the Westminster Review engage with other cultures and literatures.
 Through a critical comparative analysis of transfer and translation, the project investigates how the periodicals’ editorial practices reflect their ideological positions in the British literary marketplace.